alexnesnidal/alexnesnidal/README.md

 - 👋 Hi, I’m @alexnesnidal
 - 👀 I’m interested in utilizing Python to analyze renewable energy data
-- 🌱 I’m currently learning Python pandas, numpy, matlib
+- 🌱 I’m currently learning Python pandas, numpy, matplotlib
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me alexnesnidal@gmail.com

 <!---
 alexnesnidal/alexnesnidal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.